tompave/fun_with_flags/README.md

 Using `ecto_sql` for persisting the flags also requires an ecto adapter, e.g. `postgrex`, `mariaex` or `myxql`.
 Please refer to the Ecto documentation for the details.

-Since FunWithFlags depends on Elixir `>= 1.8`, there is [no need to explicitly declare the application](https://github.com/elixir-lang/elixir/blob/v1.4/CHANGELOG.md#application-inference).
+Since FunWithFlags depends on an Elixir more recent than 1.4, there is [no need to explicitly declare the application](https://github.com/elixir-lang/elixir/blob/v1.4/CHANGELOG.md#application-inference).

 If you need to customize how the `:fun_with_flags` application is loaded and started, refer to the [Application Start Behaviour](#application-start-behaviour) section, below in this document.